The Bible Tells me so, Jesus has a God

 We can note that in pretty much all of the statements about the God of Jesus, God is also known as “the Father”.
 Many Christians seem to think the phrase “God the Father” or “God our Father” appears in the Bible to differentiate one person of God from another person of God.
 As if the title “God the Father” differentiates between a God who is the Father, and another God or person who is not the Father, such as God the Son, or God the Spirit, or perhaps God the Trinity.

 But this is not what “God the Father” means.
 Rather, “the Father” is a title for all of God, not just one person of a multi-person God.
 God is our Father.
 That God is called humankind’s Father is an essential feature of the Bible.
-Based on Old Testament revelation, God is the Father the people of Israel’s Father.
+Based on Old Testament revelation, God is the Father of the the people of Israel.
 The people of Israel are God’s firstborn son:

 Exodus 4:22, “You shall say to Pharaoh, 'Thus says Yahweh, Israel is my firstborn son.”